 - Completing and successfully defending a practice-oriented dissertation.

-Students/candidates in the DrPH program shall have 7 calendar years from the date of initial registration to complete the require coursework and successfully complete and defend a dissertation.
+Students/candidates in the DrPH program have 7 calendar years from the date of initial registration to complete the require coursework and successfully complete and defend a dissertation.

 Review degree requirements and courses